mozilla/pontoon/specs/0114-light-theme.md

 # Feature explanation

 Users are able to switch between `Dark theme`, `Light theme` and `Match system` in Settings and the Profile menu.
-Each theme is represented with a title and a radio box.
+Each theme is represented with a title and an icon.
+Tooltip shows more information about each theme, e.g. "Use a theme that matches your system settings".
 As soon as the theme is selected, it gets applied and the setting get saved.
 The default setting is the `Dark theme`.

 The `Match system` setting lets the browser pick the theme from the OS setting using the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.